gama-platform/gama-platform.github.io/wiki/Statements.md

   * `index` (a datatype identifier):
   * `init` (any type): The initial value of the attribute
   * `of` (a datatype identifier):
+  * `on_change` (any type): Provides a block of statements that will be executed whenever the value of the attribute changes
   * `parameter` (a label): Soon to be deprecated.
 Declare the parameter in an experiment instead
   * `size` (any type in [int, point]):
   * `type` (a datatype identifier):